 - You have a right to expect that in addressing problems, Library staff will take measured steps to restore a scholarly environment.

 Library staff, including security personnel, will identify themselves and request that users comply with Library rules.
-If users do not respond to initial requests or if they violate rules repeatedly, Library staff will take additional measures, for example asking to see an ID, issuing an oral or written warning, or asking the user to leave the Library.
-Staff may also work with appropriate University officials in addressing problems or may request University disciplinary proceedings.
-In all cases Library staff will be respectful of the rights of all in working to restore the scholarly environment.
+Library staff may ask users to show their IDs.
+If users do not respond to initial requests or if they violate rules repeatedly, Library staff will take additional measures, for example issuing an oral or written warning, or asking the user to leave the Library.
+Disciplinary or legal action may be taken in accordance with applicable federal, state, city, and campus laws and policies.

 Library staff will investigate issues reported through the Library Incident Reporting Form as quickly and thoroughly as possible.
 Library staff will communicate changes made in response to their investigation with staff and users, as appropriate.

 In all cases, Library staff will be respectful of the rights of all in working to create and sustain a scholarly, welcoming, and inclusive environment.